sivakumar-kailasam/cli-guides/content/addons.md

 ## Writing an addon

+If a developer has worked on an Ember app before, they should feel right at home making an addon!
+There are many similarities between the two.
+In this guide, we will cover the step by step instructions.

 Writing an addon is a great way to organize code, share it with others, or get the foundational knowledge to contribute to Open Source addons.
 By separating features into an addon instead of leaving it as an in-app component, more developers can work in parallel and breaking changes can be managed independently.
 Maintainability goes up, and testing becomes easier.

 Since the Ember community has so many addons, one of the best ways to learn more advanced addon development is to study existing addons.
 If we get stuck or need to see some examples in action, [Ember Observer's code search](https://www.emberobserver.com/code-search) can be very helpful.